 |Senior||- Grades 10, 11 and 12|

 The subject matter is Remembrance.
-The artist's work should inspire or reflect upon Remembrance.
-If any national symbols are used they should be predominantly Canadian.
+The writer's work should inspire or reflect upon Remembrance.

-- Students who have been out of the educational system for more than two consecutive years are ineligible to compete in the Poster Contest at any level.
+8. Students who have been out of the educational system for more than two consecutive years are ineligible to compete in the Literary contest at any level.

 Provincial Contest Awards